Last Updated: 9/13/2023 | September 13th, 2023

 1. Lub d Bangkok Siam

-Lub d Silom is a very popular spot for backpackers looking to stay somewhere other than Khao San Road.
+Lub d Siam is a very popular spot for backpackers looking to stay somewhere other than Khao San Road.
 The hostel is kept in good condition, the rooms are spacious and have electronic key locks, the staff speaks fluent English, and there are plenty of group activities.
 It’s a more European-style hostel than a traditional Asian guesthouse.